JadeMin/aterbot/README.md

 # Important Notice 📢
 ### Impossible to maintain the project at least this year.<br/>But you can use AterBot as usual. [^0]

-[^0]: Getting unmaintained means I can't guarantee that'll works on the future Aternos updates,
-not means your bot gonna stopped to working right now.
+[^0]: Getting unmaintained means I can't guarantee that will works on the future Aternos updates, not means your bot gonna stopped to working right now.